rsmith-nl/calculix-build-pastix/README.md

 The build is done in steps, each captured in a shell script.

+The scripts have to be run in the order indicated by their numbers.
+And you can only proceed to the next script when the previous script finished without errors.

 It is important that the shell scripts are started from the directory they reside in!